certainty/alien-game-of-life/README.md

 1. [Common Lisp implementation](https://roswell.github.io/)
 2. [Quicklisp](https://www.quicklisp.org/beta/)

 In summary, you should know how to develop with common lisp.
-Sorry for the inconcenience :)
+Sorry for the inconvenience :)

 ## Run it